New iPad Pro review: A minor upgrade with intriguing implications

 In the early days of the iPad, before Apple started taking the device’s cameras seriously, it was pretty much conventional wisdom that shooting photos and video with a tablet was not only a bad idea but kind of embarrassing.
 Today, iPad photography may remain a niche activity.
 In a wholly unscientific Twitter poll, I asked iPad users how much they used the rear camera: Only 3% reported doing so “frequently.”
 Thirteen percent said they used it “sometimes” and a whopping 80% said “never or almost never.”

-Using a iPad Pro as a camera in the way we use smartphones as our constant photographic companions still isn’t fun; at a pound and up, they’re too unwieldy.
+Using an iPad Pro as a camera in the way we use smartphones as our constant photographic companions still isn’t fun; at a pound and up, they’re too unwieldy.
 And did I mention you can’t stick one in your pocket?

 But even Apple isn’t positioning the tablet as a snapshot taker.
 Instead, it sees a market for the iPad Pro among filmmakers, YouTubers, and other creatives for whom the tablet can be an all-in-one studio in a way that even a powerful MacBook Pro is not.
 With that in mind, it added an ultra-wide camera (complementing the existing wide-angle one) and 4K video shooting, matching features available with the iPhone 11.
 It also upgraded the tablet’s five microphones to “studio quality” units designed to pick up sound better in tricky situations, which will benefit even not-so-pro experiences such as FaceTime calls and Zoom conferences.